Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Integrable billiard

 \section{Integrable billiard}

-If one considers integrable quantum systems and analyzes them in terms of NNS energy level spacing distribution and spectral rigidity, then in most cases one finds a Poissonian distribution $P(s)$ which is reflected also in the behavior of $\Delta_{3}(L)$.
+If one considers integrable quantum systems and analyzes them in terms of the NNS distribution of energy levels and spectral rigidity, then in most cases one finds a Poissonian distribution $P(s)$ which is reflected also in the behaviour of $\Delta_{3}(L)$.
 However, there are examples of integrable quantum systems in 2D where the levels are correlated and the level spacing distribution is not given by a Poissonian.
 Such cases are called non-generic.
 Berry and Tabor~\cite{Berry77} noted as example uncoupled quantum oscillators in 2D.
 Casati et al.~\cite{Casati85} and later Seligman and Verbaarschot~\cite{Seligman86} showed that also the integrable 2D quantum rectangular incommensurate billiard does not give an uncorrelated Poissonian level spacing distribution.
 In a recent study of 2D quantum harmonic oscillators Chakrabarti and Hu~\cite{Chakrabarti03} found in the case of uncoupled oscillators a level spacing distribution displaying a $\delta(s-1)$ peak plus some background.
-They measured the spectral correlation via the spectral rigidity $\Delta_{3}(L)$ and observed a flat curve for $L \ge 4$ saturating at $\Delta_{3}(L)|_{sat}=0.17$.
-Similar results were found in the case with weak harmonic coupling, yielding $\Delta_{3}(L)|_{sat}=0.12$ and correlation $C=0.997$.
-This is close to the rigidity of a picket fence (Dirac comb) of equally spaced levels with $\Delta_{3}(L)=0.083$.
+They measured the spectral correlation via the spectral rigidity $\Delta_{3}(L)$ and observed a flat curve for $L \ge 4$ saturating at $\Delta_{3}(L)|_{\mathrm{sat}}=0.17$.
+Similar results were found in the case with weak harmonic coupling, yielding $\Delta_{3}(L)|_{\mathrm{sat}}=0.12$ and correlation $C=0.997$.
+This behaviour is similar to the rigidity of a picket fence (Dirac comb) of equally spaced levels with $\Delta_{3}(L)=0.083$.
 They conclude that the 2D quantum oscillator system is highly correlated at short and long-range, is regular and very rigid.

-Laprise et al.~\cite{Laprise08} considered the classical integrable circle billiard and constructed a length matrix from classical trajectories between boundary points located evenly on the billiard wall.
-In the spectral rigidity they found saturation for large $L$ at $\Delta_{3}(L) =0.11$ which is close to the rigidity of a Dirac comb ($\Delta_{3}(L) =0.083$).
-In conjunction with a correlation coefficient of $C=0.999$ and a level spacing distribution $P(s) \propto \delta(s-1)$ (Dirac comb) this indicates high correlation at short and long range and very rigid behavior.
+Laprise et al.~\cite{Laprise08} considered the classical integrable circular billiard and constructed a length matrix from classical trajectories between boundary points located evenly on the billiard wall.
+They found saturation in the spectral rigidity for large $L$ at $\Delta_{3}(L) =0.11$ which behaves like the rigidity of a Dirac comb ($\Delta_{3}(L) =0.083$).
+In conjunction with a correlation coefficient of $C=0.999$ and a level spacing distribution $P(s) \propto \delta(s-1)$ (Dirac comb) this indicates high correlation at short and long range and very rigid behaviour.